 The mission of the Indianapolis Zoo is to empower people and communities, both locally and globally, to advance animal conservation.
 The Zoo has been an integral part of the community since it first opened in 1964.
 It was the first resident in White River State Park, and is the anchor for this cultural district.
 While the goal of the Zoo has always been focused on providing the highest quality of care to the animals and to further enlighten the community on conservation issues, it also provides economic value and adds to the quality of life for the Central Indiana region.
 It is the most visited cultural attraction in the city, exceeding attendance of the Pacers and Colts combined, and is ranked as one of the top 10 zoos in the nation through Trip Advisors Best Destinations of 2010.

-The Indianapolis Zoo is accredited by the Association of Zoos and Aquariums (AZA), meeting the highest standards for zoos and aquariums in the country.
-It is also accredited by the American Association of Museums (AAM).
+The Indianapolis Zoo is accredited by the Association of Zoos and Aquariums, meeting the highest standards for zoos and aquariums in the country.
+It is also accredited by the American Alliance of Museums.

-For more information about corporate membership and donation opportunities, please contact Betsy Busald at firstname.lastname@example.org or 317-630-2025.
-For more information about corporate sponsorship opportunities, please contact Robin Rushton at email@example.com or 317-630-2009.
+For more information about corporate membership and donation opportunities, please contact Becca Hancock at email@example.com or 317-630-2025.
+For more information about corporate sponsorship opportunities, please contact Kortni Fennig at firstname.lastname@example.org or 317-630-2009.